National Highways & Motorway Police: Recruitment and training

 Before start of policing on M–2 (Islamabad – Lahore Motorway) in 1997 all the officers were selected from within the existing police set ups of the country and an extensive training program was prepared for them in order to bring them up to international standards of Motorway/Expressway policing.
 Both local and foreign instructors imparted the training.
 Local training was given at Police College Sihala.
 To meet the international standards, experts from UK and Nordic Countries were invited who, along with local experts, trained our officers in advance driving skills and management of various types of incidents.
 A foreign training course with South Wales Police, U.K. and German Police in Kiel was also conducted to ameliorate personnel of this flourishing force up to the global standard of policing.
-In addition, services of armed forces were also utilized for advance driving skills particularly for motorcycles.
+In addition, services of armed forces were also utilised for advance driving skills particularly for motorcycles.

 In order to impart customized training related to Highways/Motorway NHMP has set up its own Training College at Sheikhupura with the following mandate:

 i) To train the newly selected Officers on basic police course.

 ii) To organize NHMP orientation training of already trained Officers.

 iii) To organize Driving Training for fresh recruited Officers.

 iv) To organize advance courses for Drivers to make them Driving Instructors.

 v) To organize Wireless training courses for Wireless Operators.

 vi) To organize short courses on SOPs & functioning of NHMP.

 vii) To organize technical courses on use of Misc.
 Equipment (Provida, Wireless Sets etc.).

 viii) To organize courses on Physical Fitness.

 ix) To organize Fire Shooting Course.

 x) To organize First Aid Training Course.

 xi) To conduct promotional exams for different cadres.

 xii) To conduct refresher courses for senior officers.

 xiii) To act as a platform for provision of training by foreign experts.

 Training Institute is working at its full swing and since January 2006, has trained over 129 trainers in different categories.
 Training Institute has the honor to train over 400 officers of Islamabad Model Traffic Police and recently trained 40 Senior Officers of Punjab Traffic Police as Trainers to train over 6000 newly recruited Traffic Wardens of Punjab Police.
 Besides this training Institute has successfully completed Lower Intermediate and Upper Class Promotion Courses in addition to a number of Capacity Building short courses like orientation for Deputationists, Refresher Courses for the CPOs/Admin Officers, Moharrars, Weapon handling, Record Keeping etc. Another landmark for the Training Institute is to complete on its own 1st Commando Course for about 27 Officers with 10 Officers doing Para Gliding Courses including 4 lady Officers.

-It is worth mentioning that all the above development have been made with the limited available resources under the previous guidance and encouragement of the Worthy Inspector General, NHMP who has been taking personal interest to make the Training Institute a hub of learning and road model for all other Police Training Institute in the country.
+It is worth mentioning that all the above development have been made with the limited available resources under the previous guidance and encouragement of the Worthy Inspector General, NHMP who has been taking personal interest to make the Training Institute a hub of learning and road model for all other Police Training Institutes in the country.